 Axis

 The axis is the longest of the vertebrae.
-Like the atlas, it is an atypical vertebra.
-It is also called vertebra dentata due to a tooth-like process called dens present on the anterior aspect of the centrum.
-The anterior articular processes are absent
+It is an atypical vertebra.
+It is also called the vertebra dentata due to a tooth-like process called the dens, present on the anterior aspect of the centrum.
+The anterior articular processes are absent.

 Axis of Ox - Cervical vertebrae - vetscraft